Best Practices for the Cosmetology Job Hunt!

 Most salon and spas require a practical for their interview process.
 This is a great way to show off your skills – both technical and personality.
 Our student kits include an amazing rolling traveling case that is well-equipped for all the tools you need to travel with for a practical.
 This traveling case is a great way to show your professional side with organized compartments needed to be successful, calm and collected during what can be a nerve-wracking time for some.
 Tossing all your practical tools in a bag can leave items in a tangled mess and derail you for a smooth practical visit.

-If you are the right fit, the position is awarded to you!
+If you are the right fit, the position is yours!
 New hire paperwork is important to know that many salons have contracts that observe non-competes.
 It is important to respect these contracts and understand what you are signing that makes sense for the business you are working for.
-Our most important advice is always read the contract.
+Our most important advice: always read the contract.

 After you have signed onto your new job, let the first day leave you excited and nervous.
 You are about to begin an amazing career as a cosmetologist.
 This industry is packed full of opportunities.
 There is creativity, structure and growth abounding.
 May your passions find the best of you as you perfect the art of the conversation, service skills that allow for a variety of guest experiences… leaving you with a happy heart.